https://cdn.gabb.com/wp-content/uploads/2024/09/AI-Tools-Parents-Should-Know-About-2.png

 While we may not be cloning people, Artificial Intelligence (AI) tools now enhance various aspects of our lives, from communication to entertainment.

-Understanding these tools is essential for parenting navigating the digital world with their children.
+Understanding these tools is essential for parents navigating the digital world with their children.

 The rapid evolution and widespread adoption of AI bring both benefits and potential risks that parents should be aware of.